Put On The Polish

 Do not check your courtesy at the computer, email exchanges should also display professionalism and courtesy.
 Introduce yourself when you first meet someone, let the recipient know how you got their information and why you are contacting them.
 Write clear messages and use correct English; no colloquial or slang language.
 Ask before sending attachments and always use a salutation such as Sincerely, Best Regards, and or Thank You.

 There are two sides to this, when answering a phone at work and acceptable use of your own phone.
 The first is having etiquette when using the work phone.
 When calling a client, customer or company personnel; introduce yourself, mention your organization, and ask how the person is doing; after response, explain the reason for your call so you may be directed to whom you need to speak to.
-This is important as many individuals now a days are afraid of unsolicited calls, you can remove that fear and nausea out of the way by immediately establishing trust.
+This is important as many individuals now a days are afraid of unsolicited calls, you can remove that fear and nausea out of the way by immediately identifying yourself.

 Social Media Manners